wataken44/twitter-hatena/README.md

 Limitation
 -----------------
-* Twitter account must be public
+* Twitter account must be public.
-* Twitter-hatena
+* Pagenation is not supported.
+    * Twitter-Hatena gets the last 200 tweets.